ciizao/3rd-Proyect-using-Docker/README.md

 > By default, port 8080 is the one assigned to open the web page
 ### Run image

+*Image in the DockerHub repository and how to use it

 ```
 https://hub.docker.com/repository/docker/ciizao/3rd-proyect-using-docker-java
 ```